Odette t-shirt | Women

 €65,00

-Odette technical T-shirt made from recycled fibers | Women |
+Odette technical running t-shirt made from recycled fibers | Women's |

 Odette* , runner and photographer, historical figure of the Spiridon magazine and movement.

-• Color: Sun orange.
+• Colour: Sun orange.

 • Material: recycled polyester yarn Newlife™ .